getcarina/getcarina.com/_posts/2016-01-24-carina-jawbone.md

 ### Get your Carina cluster

-Create a Carina cluster for the node server container.
+1. Create a Carina cluster for the node server container.

-1. Source your Carina credentials first.
 The cluster in this example is called `sleepify`; yours will have a different name.

 ```
-source ~/tools/carinaenv
 carina create sleepify
 ```